Poster Presentations & Opening Networking Reception

 Amy Page, DSW, Center for Mental Health, University of Pennsylvania, Philadelphia, PA; Y-L Irene Wong, PhD, School of Social Policy and Practice, University of Pennsylvania, Philadelphia, PA; Christina Kang-Yi, PhD, Perelman School of Medicine, University of Pennsylvania, Philadelphia, PA;

 This poster presentation will share strategies and lessons learned through conducting the project titled “Optimizing the Impact of Public-Academic Partnership on Improving Youth Outcomes.”
-This project performs document review and an online survey of public-academic partnerships (PAPs) across the U.S. that aim to improve mental health and promote the wellbeing of youth.
+This project performs document reviews and an online survey of public-academic partnerships (PAPs) across the U.S. that aim to improve mental health and promote the wellbeing of youth.
 This presentation will share concrete strategies of identifying PAPs, conducting systematic document review of PAPs, recruiting online survey participants, and lessons learned throughout the process.

 Minimum Wage and Child’s Mental Health